TypeStrong/ts-node/README.md

 > It is important to note that the compiler will not perform any of these transformations; it just uses these pieces of information to guide the process of resolving a module import to its definition file.

 This means `"paths"` are intended to describe mappings that the build tool or runtime *already* performs, not to tell the build tool or runtime how to resolve modules.
 In other words, they intend us to write our imports in a way `node` already understands.
-For this reason, `ts-node` does not modify `node`'s module resolution behavior to implement `"paths"` mappings.
+For this reason, ts-node does not modify `node`'s module resolution behavior to implement `"paths"` mappings.

 ## Help!
 My Types Are Missing!

-**TypeScript Node** does *not* use `files`, `include` or `exclude`, by default.
+ts-node does *not* use `files`, `include` or `exclude`, by default.
 This is because a large majority projects do not use all of the files in a project directory (e.g. `Gulpfile.ts`, runtime vs tests) and parsing every file for types slows startup time.
-Instead, `ts-node` starts with the script file (e.g. `ts-node index.ts`) and TypeScript resolves dependencies based on imports and references.
+Instead, ts-node starts with the script file (e.g. `ts-node index.ts`) and TypeScript resolves dependencies based on imports and references.

 For global definitions, you can use the `typeRoots` compiler option.
 This requires that your type definitions be structured as type packages (not loose TypeScript definition files).
 More details on how this works can be found in the [TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html#types-typeroots-and-types).